-Some prospects have a process in mind when they start: research, evaluate, select, agree the price, purchase.
-They may have a deadline as to when they need your product or service, or they may want it “as soon as possible”.
+Some prospects have a process in mind when they are looking to buy: research, evaluate, select, agree the price, purchase.
+They may have a deadline as to when they need the product or service, or they may want it “as soon as possible”.
 Everybody likes these prospects, they know what they are doing and don’t waste anybody’s time.

-Other prospects are not that organised.
+Other prospects are not that organised and may challenge your sales technique.
 They may not have a deadline.
 They may not even know what it is they need, or if they want it all.
 Their budget may be ill-defined.
 These prospects need help making the final decision to buy – “help” as in “the final push”!